Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 Food Thermometers for Food Safety Monitoring.

-In order to monitor and measure temperature parameters, we need an instrument to perform these measurements.
+To monitor and measure temperature parameters, we need an instrument to perform these measurements.
 This Instrument is what we call a thermometer.
 There are different kinds of thermometer that is specific for every need.

 In these posts, we will be focusing on thermometers for food.
 Thermometers have an analog and digital display.